ml4a/ml4a.github.io/_posts/2016-02-04-style_transfer.md

 **[Picasso x Picasso]**

+# Tutorial

+implementations
+style loss vs content loss
+what do the parameters do

 # Style transfer in other domains

 style is a nebulous term

+works by others
+ - deep forger
+ - style studies
+ - starry night in nyc
+ - deepart.io
+ - twitter #stylenet

 john mccarthy 1955 coined AI
 turing 50 - computing machine and intelligence